Devolved English parliament

-A devolved English parliament is a proposed institution that would give separate decision-making powers to representatives for voters in England, similar to the representation given by the Senedd (Welsh Parliament), the Scottish Parliament and the Northern Ireland Assembly.
-A devolved English parliament is an issue in the politics of the United Kingdom.
+A devolved English parliament is a proposed institution that would give separate decision-making powers to representatives for voters in England, similar to the representation given by the Senedd (Welsh Parliament), Scottish Parliament and Northern Ireland Assembly.

 Public opinion surveys have resulted in widely differing conclusions on public support for the establishment of a devolved English parliament.

+Devolution in England is currently distributed among sub-national areas, called strategic authorities, rather than a national body.

 Background

 The future prospects of a devolved English Parliament have been raised in relation to the West Lothian question, which came to the fore after devolutionary changes to British parliaments.
 Before 1998, all political issues, even when only concerning parts of the United Kingdom, were decided by the British Parliament at Westminster.
 After separate regional parliaments or assemblies were introduced in Scotland, Wales, and Northern Ireland in 1998, issues concerning only these parts of the United Kingdom were often decided by the respective devolved assemblies, while purely English issues were decided by the entire British Parliament, with MPs from Scotland, Wales and Northern Ireland fully participating in debating and voting.
 The establishment of a devolved English parliament, giving separate decision-making powers to representatives for voters in England, has thus become an issue in British politics.

-The political parties which have campaigned for an English Parliament are the English Democrats, and the UK Independence Party (UKIP).
-Since 1997, the Campaign for an English Parliament (CEP) has been campaigning for a referendum on an English Parliament.
-Despite institutional opposition in Westminster to a Parliament for England, the CEP has had some success in bringing the issue to people's attention, particularly in political and academic circles.

 During general elections, all of the single-member constituencies (seats) that constitute the UK Parliament are subject to separate, simultaneous contests, between several candidates.
 While these constituencies span the entire UK geographically, because of the way that the population of the UK is distributed – i. e. the population of England is greater than that of Northern Ireland, Scotland and Wales combined – the 533 MPs from English constituencies represent a majority within the House of Commons.
 Nevertheless, there are often occasions when the votes of MPs from non-English constituencies have proved to be decisive with regard to England-specific legislation (regarding matters that are devolved outside England).
 (Examples of this phenomenon since devolution include issues with such as foundation hospitals, top-up fees and runways at Heathrow.)
 To a limited extent, the Scotland Act 1998 has reduced the potential for non-English MPs to form decisive regional blocs – that is, Section 81 of the Act abolished the previous system of apportionment, under which Scottish constituencies required a smaller electoral quota and Scotland was over-represented, relative to the other components of the UK; England now provides more MPs per capita than Scotland.